Find Online Colleges

 South Carolina Symbols

-American Folk Dance, Amphibian, Animal, Beverage, Bird, Botanical Garden, Butterfly, Dance, Dog, Duck, Fish, Flag, Flower, Folk Art and Crafts Center, Fruit, Gemstone, Grass, Hall of Fame, Hospitality Beverage, Insect, Language, Military Academy, Motto, Music, Nicknames, Opera, Pledge to State Flag, Poet Laureate, Popular Music, Railroad Museum, Reptile, Rural Drama Center, Seal, Shell, Song, Song, Spider, Stone, Tapestry, Tartan, Tobacco Museum, Tree, Waltz, Wildflower, Wild Game Bird
+American Folk Dance, Amphibian, Animal, Beverage, Bird, Botanical Garden, Butterfly, Dance, Dog, Duck, Fish, Flag, Flower, Folk Art and Crafts Center, Fruit, Gemstone, Grass, Hall of Fame, Heritage Horse, Heritage Work Animal, Hospitality Beverage, Insect, Language, Marine Mammal, Migratory Marine Mammal, Military Academy, Motto, Music, Nicknames, Opera, Pledge to State Flag, Poet Laureate, Popular Music, Railroad Museum, Reptile, Rural Drama Center, Sea Turtle, Seal, Shell, Snack Food, Song (Carolina,) Song (South Carolina on My Mind,) Spider, Stone, Tapestry, Tartan, Tobacco Museum, Tree, Waltz, Wildflower, Wild Game Bird

 South Carolina State Motto